bu-cisl/wandb_tutorial/README.md

 ```

 `wandb.sweep` is very flexible, you may search over more parameters than typical ML hyperparameters.
 Get creative!
-But also be wary that the larger number of parameters to search over, will require more runs, which could take a while on the SCC while we have a limited number of GPUs.
+But also be wary that  larger number of parameters to search over will require more runs, which could take a while on the SCC since we have a limited number of GPUs (for now).

 Otherwise, happy ML training!